-- Ÿ on an actual basis; - Ý on a pro forma basis to reflect the automatic conversion of all of our outstanding preferred stock into shares of common stock upon completion of this offering based upon an assumed public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus; and - Ÿ on a pro forma as adjusted basis to reflect (i) the sale of common stock by us in this offering at an assumed public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after the deduction of the estimated underwriting discount and offering expenses payable by us and (ii) the application of the net proceeds of this offering in the manner described under "Use of Proceeds."
+- Ÿ on an actual basis; - Ÿ on a pro forma basis to reflect the automatic conversion of all of our outstanding preferred stock into shares of common stock upon completion of this offering based upon an assumed public offering price of \$16.00 per share, the midpoint of the price range set forth on the cover page of this prospectus; and - \ddot{Y} on a pro forma as adjusted basis to further reflect: - Ÿ the sale of 7,825,947 shares of common stock by us in this offering at an assumed public offering price of \$16.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after the deduction of the estimated underwriting discount and offering expenses payable by us; - Y the application of the net proceeds of this offering in the manner described under "Use of Proceeds"; - Ÿ the associated adjustments to retained earnings (deficit) to reflect (i) the expense of the write-off of deferred debt issuance costs of approximately \$3.4 million and the resulting tax benefit of approximately \$1.3 million, resulting from the repayment of indebtedness described under "Use of Proceeds," (ii) the approximate \$22.5 million expense for the payments to current and former executives under previously adopted compensation plans described under "Use of Proceeds" and the resulting tax benefit of approximately \$8.6 million, (iii) the approximate \$11.8 million expense related to the reimbursement of the selling stockholders for the underwriting discount for which there is no related tax benefit and (iv) the estimated additional preferred stock dividends of approximately \$3.7 million to be declared on the effective date of this offering.

 The share data in the table below are based on shares outstanding as of December 31, 2007.
-The number of outstanding shares as of that date excludes shares of common stock reserved for future issuance under our 2008 omnibus incentive plan.
+The number of outstanding shares as of that date excludes up to 6,500,000 shares of common stock reserved for future issuance under our 2008 omnibus incentive plan.